-A speaker distance can be input, when a distance is input, all readings are tagged with a 5 to indicate the setting is active.
+When set all readings are tagged with a b to indicate the setting is active.
 The time it takes sound to travel from the speaker to the "target" point is automatically calculated by Sync-One2 based on the distance value entered.
-This delay is taken into account during readings and statistics calculations.
+This delay is processed during readings and statistics calculations.
 Distances between 0m and 20m can be input, in 0.5m increments.

-The delay can quickly be reset back to 0 by pressing the key.
+The delay can quickly be reset back to zero by pressing the key.